baliramhorgil98/my-demo/README.md

 # my-demo
-This is demo for git and github.
+This is demo for git and github class.